 Istomin collaborated successively with both Busch and Casals.
-Before building profound musical and human links with Casals, he had been close to Busch and had performed under him more than one hundred times, even playing the continuo in the orchestral works of Bach or Handel .
+Before building profound musical and human links with Casals, he had been close to Busch and had performed under him more than one hundred times, even playing the continuo in the orchestral works of Bach or Handel.
 With the benefit of hindsight, Istomin thought that the differences between these two great musicians were not so important.
 Busch was more rigorous, without the sensitivity and freedom which was Casals’ trademark.
 Casals’ flexible phrasing, rhythmic vitality and intensity of accentuation were unique and quite revolutionary at the time.
 Istomin recalled that Busch spoke frequently about Casals.
 He acknowledged that Casals was wrong, but that his result was far better than the musicians who were right.
 Casals was such a great artist!
-Busch considered that Casals took too many liberties, but the result was so grand.
+Busch felt that Casals took too many liberties, but conceded that the result was grandiose.
 As for Casals, he deeply respected Busch, but mentioned him quite rarely.

 Serkin’s opinion of about Casals was close to that of Busch.
 He once wrote to his wife, Irene (Busch’s daughter) from Prades: “Casals is a wonderful lovable man, who makes music with love and spirit, somewhat Spanish, but in Bach too, a lot of fire can be beautiful”.

 Toccata in E minor BWV 914

 Istomin learned the Toccata in E minor BWV 914 (as well as the Partita in C minor BWV 826) especially for the 1950 Prades Festival.
 When Istomin visited Casals before the beginning of the Festival, he played it for him, to Casals’ great enthusiasm!
 Istomin subsequently abandoned it for nearly twenty-five years due to the prejudices against playing Bach on the piano.
 He finally took it up again in 1975 and played it until the end of his career.
 He loved the piece and said: “All Bach’s genius is there, condensed in six minutes”.